What is measles?

 If you are not sure about your status, talk to your healthcare provider.
 They can discuss options that may include a titer lab test to check your immunity or receiving vaccination.
 Students can call Student Health Services (703-993-2831) with questions or to schedule immunizations.

-Individuals who are up to date with their vaccinations and/or received childhood vaccines are considered low risk.
+Individuals who are up-to-date with their vaccinations and/or got childhood vaccines are considered low risk.
 Infants (younger than 12 months who are too young to be vaccinated yet) and those who are not vaccinated are at-risk for infection if they are exposed to someone with measles.

 Get more info about measles vaccination from the Centers for Disease Control.